 The soldier teared up and said, “You don’t know how much this means to me.”

 The man smiled and said, “You don’t know how much what you do means to me.”

-I posted this story on Facebook and it has gotten nearly 100 likes and 10 shares.
-It shows that people really want to care about those who wage war in defense of our nation’s freedom.
+I posted this story on Facebook and it got well over 100 likes and a dozen shares.
+It shows that people really want to care about those willing to give their lives in defense of our nation’s freedom.
 I’ll confess, I was moved to tears watching this happening.
-There is still hope for human compassion in the face of so much hate.
+There is still hope for human compassion in the face of so much hate in the world.
 The soldier could have been a Trump-supporter, the donor a devout Democrat.
 It didn’t matter in this moment.
 In this moment, it was one man giving back to another who had given so much to him, so much for all of us.

 So what do we do with the hope this engenders?

 There are over two million soldiers in the US.
 The average income for a front-line private is less than $2,000 a month.

 While it is true that there are thousands of military charities that are less than reputable, in the age of electronic transfers like Pay Pal, direct monetary gifts are possible and make an even greater difference.
 Give to those you know and those you come to know through family members, friends, and trusted neighbors.
 Don’t forget loved ones left behind, who are also often in need of supplemental support.
 Rather than post a scathing remark against high government wages or benefits of non-US citizens, put your money where your mouth is.
 Cultivate a culture of caring for those who give so much to us.
 Support legislation that recognizes that the best way to build a strong military is boost the salaries and benefits of soldiers.

 Every day, more than 20 veterans die by suicide.